Search for the Higgs boson decays to a $\rho^0$, $\phi$, or K$^{*0}$ meson and a photon in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

 The $\Hgkstar$ final state features a flavor-changing neutral current and is therefore strongly suppressed by higher electroweak orders in the SM.
 Example diagrams are shown in the lower half of Fig.~\ref{fig:FeynmanDiags}.
 The branching fraction for the $\Hgkstar$ decay is $1.0\times10^{-19}$~\cite{dEnterria:2023wjq}, and this decay is therefore a powerful probe of possible anomalous flavor-changing Higgs boson couplings~\cite{Kagan:2014ila}.

 For our search, we analyze proton-proton ($\Pp\Pp$) collision data at $\sqrt{s}=13\TeV$, collected with the CMS detector at the LHC.
 Events are separated into mutually exclusive categories targeting the main production modes of the Higgs boson at the LHC, namely gluon fusion (\ggH), vector boson fusion (VBF), and associated production with a vector boson ($\PV\PH$, $\PV=\PZ,\PW$).
 The $\PV\PH$ events contain leptonic decays of the vector bosons, $\PW\to\Pell\nu$ and $\PZ\to\Pell\Pell$, where $\Pell=\Pe,\PGm$.
+The $\PV\PH$ category also includes contributions from events where Higgs boson production occurs in association with top quarks ($\ttbar\PH$), with leptonic decays from the resulting $\PW$ bosons.
 To reconstruct Higgs boson candidates, photons are combined with meson candidates, identified via their decays $\PGrz \to \PGpp\PGpm$, $\PGf \to \PKp\PKm$ and $\PKstarz \to \PKp\PGpm$.

 Tabulated results are provided in the HEPData record for this analysis~\cite{hepdata}.